exacheck/exacheck-website/pages/features.md

 ## Logging

 [Loguru][Loguru] is used for logging.
 By default, logs are output to STDOUT only.
-Extensive debugging/trace logging is available to help troubleshoot potential problems; log levels can be configured per-log destination.
+Extensive debugging/trace logging is available to help troubleshoot potential problems; log levels, filters and formatting can be configured per-log destination.

-Optionally, ExaCheck can be configured to log to a file or to syslog (remote syslog servers supported).
+ExaCheck can be configured to log to one or more files or syslog destinations (remote syslog servers supported).
 If using file based logging, the rotation/compression of the log files is managed by ExaCheck for you.

 For configuration examples and further information see the [logging configuration page][ExaCheck Configuration - Logging].